 Autism, empathy, and the mind-blindness of everyday people*

-Back in 2006, I read dozens of books about autism as I prepared myself for a new job, with my new job came a new insurance plan, I’m thorough and read the the e111 benefits for autisim.
-As an academic liaison for 22 autistic college students I would need to know everything about the e111’s offered.
+Back in 2006, I read dozens of books about autism as I prepared myself for a new job.
+As an academic liaison for 22 autistic college students I would need to know everything about autism.
 These books asserted that autistic people are socially impaired because they are “mind-blind” and therefore unempathic.

 This idea is championed by many people, including British psychopathology researcher Simon Baron-Cohen, who hypothesizes that autism involves a lack of function in conjectural brain structures called “mirror neurons.”
 These neurons are alleged to help us map the movements (and possibly the emotions) of others onto our own bodies so that we can feel and understand them viscerally.